 While these basic elements are typically the same in modern playing cards, there are thousands of exceptions.
 Swiss, Italian, German and Spanish decks come in various sizes to enable different types of games, and over the centuries, hundreds of different suits, face card variations (gender issues meant no queens in the past) and sizes have been made.
 That’s all well and good that there are different deck sizes, but what’s the explanation for the standard 52-card deck?

 Why Are There 52 Cards?

 There are numerous theories behind this, none of which have (or can be) properly proven, but they are interesting nonetheless.
-The four suits represent the four seasons, while the 52 cards represent the 52 cards in a year.
-The thirteen cards per suit represent the thirteen lunar cycles, and even the 365 days of the year are marked by the number of total points (suit symbols) in a complete deck.
+The four suits represent the four seasons, while the 52 cards represent the 52 weeks in a year.
+The thirteen cards per suit represent the thirteen lunar cycles.
 This belief might not be far off, as the Arabic world was very proficient in astronomy, and may have set a universal standard for an increasingly popular and globe-traveling world, based on something that everyone could understand.

 That being said, with the broad range of suits, deck sizes, face cards and games all over the world, playing cards will probably continue to evolve and grow.
 While they are no longer the art form, code-bearing propaganda of the Freemasons, or social commentary on the ruling classes that they used to be, playing cards are still a lot of fun, especially when you know a bit more about their history!